-A Discount Broker like SAMCO however charges a fixed fee per transaction.
+A Discount Broker like Samco however charges a fixed fee per transaction.

-What does a discount brokerage mean?
+What is a discount brokerage?

 Discount brokers are plain vanilla execution services brokers charging a flat fee per order or transaction as compared to a traditional full service brokers which charge customers differentially as a percentage of the volume of the transaction.
 Brokerage rates offered by discount brokers are significantly lower than those of full service brokers leading to the definition of the term – “Discount Brokerage”

 Compare the brokerage difference between discount brokerages and full service brokerages on the Brokerage calculator.

 How can Samco Charge a Fixed Fee Only?

 With all types of trading having gone electronic, traders & investors trade from the convenience of their homes.
 They can login to their accounts, fund their Trading Account via Electronic Transfer of funds and trade online – all at the click of a button.